acklenx/jsbattle/docs/manual/bundled_tanks.md

 ### Strategy

 Not much strategy here.
 Just keep turning and shooting in all directions.
-Maybe some bullets will hit a target :) Could be a good enemy when testing bullets dodging algorithms.
+Maybe some bullets will hit a target :) Could be a good enemy when testing bullet dodging algorithms.

 ### Source Code